AGMTechnology/holdit-legal/terms-of-service.md

 ## 15. Governing Law

-These Terms are governed by and construed in accordance with the laws of [YOUR_JURISDICTION].
-Any disputes arising from these Terms or your use of HoldIt shall be resolved in the courts of [YOUR_JURISDICTION].
+These Terms are governed by and construed in accordance with the laws of France / EU.
+Any disputes arising from these Terms or your use of HoldIt shall be resolved in the courts of France / EU.

 ---